nitinder-mohan/CCNApplicationCheckpointTool-CCNAC/README.md.txt

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 .................................................................

-RUNNING CCNCheck ON REMOTE NODES
+RUNNING CCNAC ON REMOTE NODES

 ..................................................................
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>